Information Leakage

 - Data Classification: Classify data based on its sensitivity level, and apply appropriate access controls and encryption mechanisms accordingly.
 This helps prioritize protection efforts and ensures that sensitive information receives the highest level of security.

-- Access Control: Implement strong access control measures to restrict access to sensitive data to authorized personnel only.
+- Access Control: Implement strong access controls to restrict access to sensitive data to authorized personnel only.
 Use role-based access control (RBAC), least privilege principle, and enforce strong authentication methods such as multi-factor authentication (MFA) to verify users’ identities.

 - Encryption: Encrypt sensitive data both at rest and in transit using strong encryption algorithms.
 This helps protect data from unauthorized access even if it is intercepted or stolen.

 - Data Loss Prevention (DLP) Solutions: Deploy DLP solutions to monitor and prevent the unauthorized transmission of sensitive data outside the organization’s network.
-DLP solutions can detect and block sensitive data leakage through various channels such as email, web uploads, and removable storage devices.
+DLP solutions can detect and block sensitive data leakage through multiple channels.

 - Network Segmentation: Segment the network to isolate sensitive data and restrict access to authorized users only.
 This helps contain potential breaches and prevents unauthorized lateral movement within the network.

-- Regular Security Audits and Assessments: Conduct regular security audits, vulnerability assessments, and penetration testing to identify weaknesses in security controls and address them proactively.
+- Regular Security Audits and Assessments: Conduct regular vulnerability assessments and penetration testing to identify weaknesses in security controls.
 Regularly review access logs and monitor for suspicious activities that may indicate unauthorized access or data leakage.

 - Endpoint Security: Implement endpoint security solutions such as antivirus software, endpoint detection and response (EDR) tools, and mobile device management (MDM) solutions to protect endpoints from malware, unauthorized access, and data exfiltration.